Meadowood Mall

 Meadowood Mall is a one-level, 901357 sqft super-regional mall in Reno, Nevada, managed by Simon Property Group, which owns 50% of it.
-Meadowood Mall contains 125 retailers and restaurants and it is anchored by Macy's Women, Macy's Men/Home, JCPenney, and Dick's Sporting Goods.
+Meadowood Mall contains 125 retailers and restaurants and it is anchored by Macy's Women, Macy's Men/Home, JCPenney, Round One Entertainment, and Dick's Sporting Goods.

 History

 Meadowood Mall opened in March 1979 anchored by JCPenney, Liberty House, and Macy's.
 Liberty House closed in 1983 and Macy's South moved in the following year.
 The mall added a Copeland's Sporting Goods Superstore in 1989 as a fourth anchor.
 An expansion in 1995 added Sears as a fifth anchor, with additional in-line shops, and the Palms Food Court, now no longer referred to as Palms Food Court after the 2013 renovation.
 Following Copeland's bankruptcy filing in 2006, the company was acquired by Sports Authority.
 Meadowood Mall's superstore was subsequently re-branded, despite Sports Authority having a stand-alone location less than a mile away.
 Due to operating costs of having two stores in such a close proximity, the Meadowood location was closed in 2011.
 The mall underwent cosmetic renovations and inline expansions in 2013 and added Dick's Sporting Goods in a newly constructed anchor location in 2016.
 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Meadowood Mall, into Seritage Growth Properties.
 Meadowood Mall currently features 125 shops, a food court and one full-service restaurant.
 On April 20, 2018, it was announced that Sears would be closing as part of a plan to close 42 stores nationwide.
 The store closed in July 2018.
-Seritage plans to lease half of the first level of the former Sears into Round One Entertainment.
+Seritage leased half of the first level of the former Sears into Round One Entertainment which opened in the space.